If you’re considering getting a Siberian Husky as your next dog, you may have asked yourself, “Do Huskies shed?”

 - Use a High-Quality Dog Food

 - Huskies shed seasonally no matter what measures we take, but sometimes they also shed due to food allergies.
-If you notice that your Husky is shedding more than usual, consider switching to a higher quality of food with more meats and fewer fillers.
+If you notice that your Husky is shedding more than usual, consider switching to a higher-quality food with more meats and fewer fillers.

 - Regular Grooming

 - The best way to keep down on fur loss around your home is to groom your husky daily.
-Use a heavy-duty comb that will reach down into your dog’s undercoat and release loose hairs.
+Use a heavy-duty comb to reach down into your dog’s undercoat and release loose hairs.